DWarez/dwarez.github.io/content/posts/quantization/index.md

 After that, the process is business as usual.
 The optimizer step remains unchanged, wrapping up the training cycle with the stability of FP32 and the speed benefits of FP16.

+### Why: the pros of quantization
+Why are we doing quantization in the first place?
+Surely, we already discussed a lot about how quantization allows us to reduce the bits needed for representing the model, but the impact on the memory footprint is just one of the many benefits achievable using quantization.